 Japanese Beetles feast on more than 400 plant species, feeding singly or in large groups between leaf veins and classically skeletonizing the foliage.
 They also feed on flowers and fruit.
 Favorite plants include roses, crabapples, pin oak, hibiscus, grapes, raspberries, linden, crape myrtle, sassafras, Japanese maple and Norway maple.

-The white, wormlike larvae, or Grubs, that hatch from the eggs are the nation's number one turf pests.
+The white, wormlike larvae, or Grubs, (link to grub story) that hatch from the eggs are the nation's number one turf pests.
 Grubs devour grass roots, making it impossible for grass to absorb water and ultimately killing the grass.
 Their feeding produces irregular brown spots in a lawn.
 High numbers attract predators like skunks, moles and armadillos, which dig up turf to unearth grubs.
-Beetle Grubs also feed on organic matter in the soil and other plant roots.
+Japanese Beetle Grubs also feed on organic matter in the soil and other plant roots.

 Every summer, Japanese Beetles devastate lawns and gardens.
 Although they will seldom kill a tree or shrub, they can slowly weaken them, making them subject to secondary pests and diseases.
 It is estimated that damage and cost of controlling Japanese Beetles in the United States is over $460 million each year.